-Broccoli is a great vegetable for soup because it packs tons of flavor and cooks up quickly.
+Broccoli is one of my favorite vegetables and it’s packed with tons of natural earthy flavor, and cooks up quickly.
 In this recipe, I steam broccoli in chicken broth and puree until smooth.
-Then, I saute an onion with a pinch of red pepper flakes for a touch of heat and puree it with the veggies.
-The Pancetta Crisps are the icing on the cake with their snappy crunch and slightly salty flavor.
+Then, I saute an onion with a pinch of red pepper flakes for a touch of heat and puree it along with the broccoli.
+The Pancetta Crisps are a nice touch that give the soup a salty crunch, before you delve into the green abyss.

 1 large crown of broccoli, chopped